Inclusive Support for All Students

 JAWS: Screen-reading software for Windows.
 Available on one specific computer within the library.
 Speak to the library staff for more information.

-Mindjet MindManager and Freemind: Mind-mapping software.
+Mindjet MindManager: Mind-mapping software.
 Available on all ISS-supported PCs via AppsAnywhere and can be installed on personal devices.

 Office 365: A cloud-based system that provides access to email, applications and many more related services.
 It is available to all students and staff at the University.
 Once you are a student your Lancaster email will be the main method we use to contact you.